Yasmin Ezz stirs controversy on social media

-TV presenter Yasmin Ezz has sparked controversy on social media because of her comment on Friday, Feb 18, in light of Ismailia bride who was beaten on her wedding day, the accident that swept public opinion.
+Egyptian TV presenter Yasmin Ezz has sparked controversy on social media because of her comment on Friday, Feb 18, in light of Ismailia’s bride, who was beaten on her wedding day, the accident that swept public opinion.

-Many demanded suspending the anchor as she accepts violence against women and tries to become controversial to gain more viewership to her TV show.
+Many demanded suspending the anchor as she accepts violence against women and tries to become controversial to gain more viewership for her TV show.

-A bride who her groom beat on the wedding day has been the trend of the week, at the same night and after it became a viral topic in Egypt, another video was recorded by the groom and streamed on social media showing the couples who pretend to be happy accompanied by their male relatives eating a meal of pigeons, as there’s no harm feelings between the newlyweds.
+A bride who her groom beat on the wedding day has been the trend of the week on the same night.
+After it became a viral topic in Egypt, the groom recorded another video and streamed on social media showing the couples who pretend to be happy accompanied by their male relatives eating a meal of pigeons, as there are no harmful feelings between them the newlyweds.

-Ezz said on her TV show, “a man is a nervous creature by his nature, and a woman must absorb his anger, a man is a god gift to a woman she should love him and cherish him” she resumes commenting on the bride’s reaction toward her groom act ” this woman is a good well-raised woman that absorbed her man anger, it’s unnatural that she will destroy a love story lasted 13 years for one single act that people don’t have any details about it, and it’s good that she forgave him “.
+Ezz said on her TV show, “a man is a nervous creature by his nature, and a woman must absorb his anger.
+A man is a god gift to a woman.
+She should love him and cherish him” she resumes commenting on the bride’s reaction toward her groom act ” this woman is an excellent well-raised woman that absorbed her man anger, it’s unnatural that she will destroy a love story lasted 13 years for one single act that people don’t have any details about it.
+It’s good that she forgave him “.

-The groom said to Youm7 Egyptian news website that beating women is considered an acceptable thing to do in their culture and lifestyle, and it’s ok if he hits his wife because she’s his cousin and life partner.
+The groom said to Youm7 Egyptian news website, that beating women is considered acceptable in their culture and lifestyle, and it’s ok if he hits his wife because she’s his cousin and life partner.

-Social media reacted fast, some posted on Facebook in response to her comment, ” Violence is not supposed to be the subject of differing views and opinions; it’s a premeditated assault, I feel it is the opinion of an ignorant person.”
+Social media reacted fast; some posted on Facebook in response to her comment, ” Violence is not supposed to be the subject of differing views and opinions; it’s a deliberate assault.
+I feel it is the opinion of an ignorant person.”

-A woman of Egypt FaceBook page posted that Ezz advocated violence against women, and they demanded that she be boycotted and investigated.
-National Council for Women stated that they refused Ezz’s statement and thought it was inappropriate.
+A woman on Egypt’s FaceBook page posted that Ezz advocated violence against women, and they demanded that she be boycotted and investigated.
+National Council for Women refused Ezz’s statement and thought it was inappropriate.

-After many people demanded that Ezz should be investigated, they thought that the Ministry of Information would take action against Ezz.
-Still, as a matter of fact, they didn’t do anything until now.
+After many people demanded that Ezz be investigated, they thought the Ministry of Information would take action against Ezz.
+Still, they didn’t do anything until now.

 Celebrities’ reactions on social media